root-project/root/graf2d/doc/v600/index.md

     account with the option "e".
 -   In case of automatic computation of the legend items' size, the text size was wrong if the font precision was set to 3.
+-   Improve the spacing between lines.
+Due to the way the vertical text centring is done (bounding based) the spacing between lines may appeared irregular in some cases..

 ### TPie